CHANGES TO WORK-RELATED MOTOR VEHICLE EXPENSES DEDUCTIONS

 *Change to Cents per Kilometre Method*

 From 1 July 2015, the government has also proposed changes to the cents per kilometre calculation.
-The proposed change will see the three different rates for different engine sizes become irrelevant with the introduction of a flat rate of 66 cents per kilometre for all vehicles.
+The proposed change will see the three different rates for different engine sizes become irrelevant with the introduction of a flat rate of 68 cents per kilometre for all vehicles effective 1 July 2018.

 This will impact those taxpayers with larger engine vehicles as follow;

 Large Cars engine capacity more than 2600cc 77c per km will reduce to the flat rate of 66c per km reduction of 11c per km